Retrieval-Augmented Hierarchical in-Context Reinforcement Learning and Hindsight Modular Reflections for Task Planning with LLMs: Proposed Work

-In our work, we consider a goal-augmented MDP based on the conventional MDP introduced above, where the action not only depends on the observation but also on a goal, $g \in \mathcal{G}$, generated by a high-level policy, $\pi_h: \mathcal{S} \rightarrow \mathcal{G}$.
-Given the goal, the low-level policy, $\pi_l: \mathcal{S} \times \mathcal{G} \rightarrow \mathcal{A}$, makes decisions to accomplish the goal.
-While some works consider goal spaces that overlap with the state space, where the goal is a specific state for the agent to reach, we leverage the generalizability of natural language to define a more general goal space.
-To determine whether a goal is completed, we introduce the finisher, $F: \mathcal{S} \times \mathcal{G} \rightarrow {0, 1}$.
-Although each of these components is necessary for gradient-based HRL frameworks, we combine some of them into a single component in our in-context learning scheme.
+In our work, we consider a retrieval-augmented goal-conditioned MDP based on the conventional MDP introduced above, where the action depends not only on the observation but also on a goal, $g \in \mathcal{G}$, generated by a high-level policy, $\pi_h: \mathcal{S}_h \rightarrow \mathcal{G}$, where $\mathcal{S}_h$ is the state space augmented with high-level memory.
+Given the goal, the low-level policy $\pi_l: \mathcal{S}_l \times \mathcal{G} \rightarrow \mathcal{A}$, where $\mathcal{S}_l$ is the low-level memory-augmented state space, makes decisions to achieve the goal.
+In practice, since the state space actually consists of texts, we concatenate the retrieved reflections generated by HMR with the original state as input to the LLM policy.
+To determine whether a goal has been reached, we introduce the finisher, $F: \mathcal{S} \times \mathcal{G} \rightarrow \{0, 1\}$.
+The finisher determines whether a goal has been achieved by examining the execution history of the sub-task.
+It outputs ``Yes" if the goal is completed and ``No" otherwise.
+In particular, the finisher only takes the trajectory after the last completed goal as input.
+If the finisher determines that the current goal is achieved, the high-level policy is queried to propose a new goal to progress toward completing the main task.
+If the goal has not yet been achieved, the low-level policy is queried to generate another action.